-3.5.
-Funding/financing of ERTMS: trackside and on-board

-Information on funding schemes can be given by MoTs and the EU in RAG meetings of RFC NSMED and RFC RALP.
+3.2.3 Contractual/commercial issues: production of structured template CER has already undertaken the production of these templates.
+RFC NSMED & RALP suggest not to duplicate this work 3.5.
+Funding/financing of ERTMS: trackside and on-board Information on funding schemes can be given by MoTs and the EU in RAG meetings of RFC NSMED and RFC RALP.
 The RFC NSMED & RALP can promote such investments with support letters if appropriate requests from RUs for EU funding, as it was the case previously.
 In order to help to have a quick implementation, ERTMS subsidies should not be correlated to the decommissioning of class-B systems.